 Currently, being overweight and obese is categorized as the fifth leading risks for worldwide mortality.
 Annually, at least 2.8 million people die due to being overweight or obese.
 Unfortunately, being overweight or obese often plays havoc on one’s well-being and quality of life, especially due to the plethora of health risks and complications that can occur as a result of these diagnoses.

 Although millions of adults struggle with being overweight or obese, they’re not the only ones.
 Nowadays, millions of children are becoming overweight and obese at much younger ages.
 Specifically, in 2011, more than 40 million children younger than five years old were overweight.
-There are various traditional treatment options that help combat obesity, however, cannabis and different cannabinoids like cannabidiol (CBD) and tetrahydrocannabivarin (THCV) have shown to be very useful in helping treat obesity and its symptoms.
+There are various traditional treatment options that help combat obesity, however, cannabis and different cannabinoids like cannabidiol (CBD) and tetrahydrocannabivarin (THCV) have shown to be very useful.

 What to Know About Obesity & The Complications It Can Cause

 According to the World Health Organization, obesity has almost doubled over the last three decades.
 Then, in America, obesity has tripled in children since the 1970s, and it continues to increase.
 Based on report estimates by the Center for Disease Control & Prevention, one in five children of standard school-age are obese.
 Not only is this a dangerous diagnosis for young children but being obese will likely cause many health issues before the child becomes a teenager.

 In general, obesity is much more than just being overweight.
 Obesity means that an individual’s body fat substantially surpasses the amount of body fat that’s considered healthy.
 Whereas, being overweight refers to a person who weighs more than the ideal weight for their age and height.

 However, both terms are often defined as irregular amounts of disproportionate fat build-up that could negatively impact one’s health and state of being.
 Overall, being obese poses a higher risk of developing various disabilities, dying at early ages, and experiencing a poor quality of life.